libdyson-wg/ha-dyson/README.md

 3. Add the new [dyson-ha](https://github.com/libdyson-wg/ha-dyson) and [dyson-ha-cloud](https://github.com/libdyson-wg/ha-dyson-cloud) custom repositories
     - The libdyson-ha-cloud repository is only necessary if you already use it, or are intending to use its features.
 It is not required, but currently, it makes setting up new devices like HP07 (527K) much simpler.
 4. Update the dyson-ha and dyson-ha-cloud repositories

-## Important note regarding connection via Dyson Link

-If you use your Dyson Link account to connect to the integration, you may or may not encounter a `libdyson.exceptions.DysonInvalidAuth` error.
-In this case, try disconnecting from the mobile app first, it should clear the error.
-Sometimes, you just need to try multiple times.
-If you discover a workaround for this issue please open a pull request.

 ## Installation